 Post-Workout Supplements

 The second category consists of drinks that you might take later in the day.
 These are the drinks you have before going to bed.
 Again, they include protein, but they’re also commonly referred to as a chill drink.
-They’re likely to contain things like glycine to improve relaxation and preserve your muscles.
-The aim of these drinks is to help your body recover and rejuvenate for the next day.
-Additionally, they help relax you.
+You have slower-digesting options like casein protein or balanced whole-food meals that come into play.
+These help sustain muscle recovery and prevent muscle breakdown over the next several hours, keeping your body fueled and in an anabolic state.

-As you can see, the differences between pre-workout and post-workout supplements is the timing in which you consume them, their ingredients, and the function that they play in the body.
+Both types play an important role in maximizing workout results and supporting overall health.
+As you can see, the differences between pre-workout and post-workout supplements are the timing in which you consume them, their ingredients, and the function that they play in the body.

 Do You Need Pre and Post-Workout Supplements?

-In regards to post-workout drinks you take in the evening, they are also not a necessity.
+Regarding post-workout drinks you take in the evening, they are also not a necessity.
 But, again, they can be quite useful.
-If you often struggle to sleep or have issues recovering the next day, a post-workout drink might help you sleep better and avoid constant muscle soreness
+If you often struggle to sleep or have issues recovering the next day, a post-workout drink might help you sleep better and avoid constant muscle soreness.

 To a Fitter Healthier You,